We Are Citizens

 But Paul replied, “They have publicly beaten us without trial and jailed us—and we are Roman citizens.
 So now they want us to leave secretly?
 Certainly not!
 Let them come themselves to release us!”
 (Acts 16:37 NLT)

 Paul was a Jew by race, a Roman citizen by birth, and a citizen of God's eternal kingdom by faith.
 Paul took his citizenship seriously and emphasized each of his citizenship connections when it was appropriate.
-He was faithful to his Jewish racial and religious roots, he respected the rights and responsibilities of his Roman citizenship, but he gave his life to advance God's kingdom on the earth.
+He was faithful to his Jewish racial and religious roots, he respected the rights and responsibilities of his Roman citizenship, and he gave his life to advance God's kingdom on the earth.

 Paul’s citizenship on earth and his citizenship in God’s kingdom often thrust him into conflict.
 Sometimes it was conflict between religious Jews and his faith in Christ.
 Sometimes it was conflict between the Roman reality and his citizenship in God’s eternal kingdom.
 Sometimes it was conflict between the rules of men and the will of God.
 Sometimes it was conflict between his love for his people, the Jews, and his love for Jesus, his Master.
-Sometimes he even felt conflict between the desire to continue his work and the desire to leave it all behind and be with Jesus in heaven!
+Sometimes it was conflict between the desire to continue his work and the desire to leave it all behind and be with Jesus in heaven!